 - Take advantage of our video tutorial guides, with which you can get to grips with using the platform and get the most out of your package.

 How much money is the NHS saving on conference calls?

 Since we started recording monthly cost savings for our users (at the beginning of 2015), we’ve saved callers almost £28m in unnecessary call charges to telephone conference services.
 On the assumption that the overall proportion of NHS / total users of the WHYPAY? service has remained constant at around 6%, we would estimate total savings NHS over the last four years of around £1.7m.

 How can WHYPAY? save the NHS money?

 Because of this, we’ve been able to help save the NHS a huge amount on its telecommunications bills.
-We’re really proud and pleased to think of how much extra good all that money can do to help care for people’s health.
-We think conference calling is truly important and valuable, but it should not be eating into a budget which could be put to such crucial, life-changing use.
-If you’re working with the NHS, why not join 14,000 colleagues who are already WHYPAY? users and help save the NHS even more money!Create a FREE Teleconference
+We’re really proud of how much extra good all that money can do to help people’s health.
+We think conference calling is truly important and valuable.
+Still, it definitely shouldn’t be eating into a budget which could be crucial and life-changing.
+If you’re working with the NHS, why not join 14,000 colleagues who are already WHYPAY? users and help save the NHS even more money!

 Take advantage of our NHS conference call services

 We’re helping countless medical professionals up and down the country, and we could help you too.
 Communication is vital in every organisation, not to mention one as important as the NHS.
 Our conference call features hold so many benefits, and you’ll be glad to hear that with dedicated support services, our team is always on hand to help.

 Browse our free conference call services, and keep an eye on our blog (it’s regularly updated with all you need to know about communications and conference call news).
 If you’re still not convinced, our conference call reviews should steer you in the right direction.